What is a conjunction?

 since you are coming

 Those are not complete sentences.
-They all have subjects (you, I, you) and verbs (are, see, are coming), but since they cannot stand alone, they are subordinate clauses.
+They all have subjects (you, I, you) and verbs (are, see, are coming), but since they can't stand alone as complete thoughts, they're subordinate clauses.

 An independent clause is also a group of words with a subject and a verb.
 But, unlike a subordinate clause, an independent clause can stand alone.